Commit451/guidelines/kotlin.md

 ```

 ## Extensions
 Extensions are great!
 Avoiding Util classes is great!
 The standard for now is to declare extensions for a class in a file with the convention of `<ClassName>.kt` within a package called `extension`.
 This file should only contain extension methods for the class the name correstponds to.
+For example, extensions of the `View` class would go within `com.commit451.extensions.View.kt`

 This rule does not apply for library projects, as all extensions will probably just be within the same `extensions.kt` file.